Corruption-Tolerant Asynchronous Q-Learning with Near-Optimal Rates: Proof of Theorem

-\begin{proof} To establish the claimed bounds, our first step is to argue that the iterates generated by \texttt{Robust Async-Q} remain uniformly bounded.
+where $\mc{C}$ is the universal constant that appears in~\eqref{eqn:Gt}. \end{lemma} \begin{proof} To establish the claimed bounds, our first step is to argue that the iterates generated by \texttt{Robust Async-Q} remain uniformly bounded.
 We will prove the fact via induction.
 In particular, we claim that for all \(s \in \mathcal{S}\), \(a \in \mathcal{A}\), and \(t \in [T]\), the following is true:

 where $\mathcal{C}$ is the universal constant in Eq.~\eqref{eqn:Gt}.
 The base case of induction at $t=0$ holds trivially since $Q_0(s,a) = 0$ for all $(s,a)$.
 Now suppose the bound in~\eqref{eqn:trivial_bb_1} holds up to time $t$.
 To show that it also applies to time $t+1$, notice that for a state-action pair $(s, a) \neq (s_t, a_t)$, $Q_{t+1}(s,a)$ remains unchanged from time $t$ to time $t+1$, and thus, the induction claim trivially applies to all state-action pairs that are not sampled at time $t$.
 Next, for the sampled state-action pair $(s_t, a_t)$ at time $t$, applying the triangle inequality to the asynchronous \(Q\)-learning update equation in Eq.~\eqref{eqn:asyn_update_robust} yields: